 Colors to convey emotions

 During the take off of our plane to Berlin the day before, Maëva and I noticed that the lights were dimmed and their colors went through various shades of blue.
 It instanly set a calm atmosphere.
 We thought it was an interesting way to reassure the passengers and instil them with a feeling of safety and confidence.
-We were inspired by that to solve one of AI’s main issue : how humans react to it.

 Some of us may be scared by the idea of sharing payment credentials or personal details when talking with a customer care chatbot, or others may be doubtful about how actually helpful and understanding the bot could be.
 We tend to be more confident when we reach out to real people because we know that they understand our emotions and how to react to them.

 On the other hand, bots behaving almost but not exactly like real human beings can be confusing for the user. (cf: Theory of Uncanny Valley ).
+We needed to find a balance.
+Rather than declaring anthropomorphism, the bot could just suggest it with colors.

 Our solution

-We started studying various color theories and we created a system that would work with the program built by our teammates.
 We assigned colors to different emotions, and we started thinking about subtle animations that could convey a feeling of understanding and empathy.

 Then, I designed the interfaces and animated them on After Effects, while Maëva prototyped them in HTML and CSS.